portway/portway/docs/pipelines.md

 Portway's CI/CD is run on [Codefresh](https://codefresh.io)

 The pipelines are found in the `pipelines` directory in the repo.
-There are 3 different pipelines:
+There are 4 different pipelines:
 1. Test
 1. Release
+1. deployDev
-1. Deploy
+1. deployProd

 ### 1. Test